diansheng/12306_ticket_query/Readme.md

 On Mac and Linux, use terminal instead of power shell.

 ### 5. Schedule regular checking
-On windows, you can use Task Scheduler provided out of the box.
+On windows, you can use Task Scheduler provided by Windows out of the box.
 You may need to create a simple batch file to execute python script.
 On macOS, you can create crontab job for scheduled tasks.
 It's recommended to schedule the task at once per minute.
 Once you have successfully booked your desired tickets, remember to stop the scheduled task.